 And while online retailers such as Amazon are counting on consumers moving toward online shopping for their groceries, that transition has been slow.
 Most people are still getting their milk, eggs, and bread from traditional brick and mortar locations instead.

 Where are most people in America shopping?
-Consumer management company Market Force recently took a poll of 12,000 shoppers to find out.
+Consumer management company Market Force took a poll of 12,000 shoppers to find out.
 (Market Force asked participants to rate their satisfaction with their most recent grocery shopping experience and their likelihood to refer that grocer to others.
 Then they averaged the results to rank each brand based on a Composite Loyalty Index score.)

 Read on to discover the best-loved grocery stores in the country for 2017, from least to most popular.
 (No. 1 might surprise you.)